 Religious Freedom Vindicated at Supreme Court

 When Ronald W. Rosenberger set out to found a Christian magazine at the University of Virginia in 1990, he assumed that he would be able to obtain funding on the same terms as any other student group.
-UVA, like many colleges and universities, collected mandatory student fees to maintain a Student Activities Fund (SAF), which awarded grants to student activists, publishers, and proselytizers of all ideological stripes.
-In fact, at the time, 118 student groups were receiving support from the University, including around 15 student newspapers and magazines.
+UVA, like many colleges and universities, collected mandatory student fees to maintain a Student Activities Fund (SAF).
+The fund awarded grants to student activists, publishers, and proselytizers of all ideological stripes.
+In fact, at the time, the University was supporting 118 student groups, including around 15 student newspapers and magazines.

 Rosenberger and his colleagues satisfied all of the necessary requirements for SAF funding to start “Wide Awake: The Christian Perspectives at the University of Virginia,” but the school denied Rosenberger a grant on the grounds that funding a Christian magazine with public money would violate the separation of church and state.

 “Wide Awake” went to press with only as much funding as its editors could get from outside, and was driven to shut down after only four issues.
-In July 1991, Rosenberger and his fellow founders, Robert Prince and Gregory Mourad, sued the university in federal court on the grounds that their rights of free speech had been violated.
+In July 1991, Rosenberger and his fellow founders, Robert Prince and Gregory Mourad, sued the university in federal court.
+They alleged that UVA violated their right to free speech.
 Judge James H. Michael Jr. ruled in favor of the university, and one year later the 4th U.S. Circuit Court of Appeals agreed with Michael’s ruling.

 But with the aid of CIR, Rosenberger took his case all the way to the Supreme Court.
-On July 29, the Court ruled 5-4 in favor of Rosenberger and affirmed that he had been denied the rights of free speech accorded to his fellow students because of religion.
+On July 29, the Court ruled 5-4 in favor of Rosenberger.
+The Court affirmed that the UVA denied Rosenberger’s right of free speech accorded to his fellow students because of religion.